stegen/DOM_Synthesis/transformations_HPC/README.md

 ```conda install r-gtools```\
 ```conda env export > tformsKL1.yml```

-At this point you have your configuration file (the yml file), edit it locally to change the environment to be tformsKL1 --> do this by setting the first row to ```name: tformsKL1``` and at the very end of the file, edit this ```prefix: /vortexfs1/home/klongnecker/.conda/envs/tforms1KL4```.
-Then, go into the various slurm scripts which follow and change them all to read ```conda activate tformsKL1```
+At this point you have your configuration file (the yml file), edit it *locally* to change the environment to be tformsKL1 --> do this by setting the first row to ```name: tformsKL1``` and at the very end of the file, edit this ```prefix: /vortexfs1/home/klongnecker/.conda/envs/tforms1KL4```.
+Then, go into the various slurm scripts which follow and change them all to read ```conda activate tformsKL1```.
+After the local editing, put the new yml file on the HPC.

 Install the conda environment via the yml file:\
 ```conda env create --file tformsKL1.yml```